-Executive Vice President & Chief

-Operating Officer, Emerson Electric
+Executive Vice President & Chief Operating Officer, Emerson Electric Co.

-Co.

-Director Since: 2022

-Committees: Human Capital; Nominating and Corporate Governance; M&A (Chair)
+Director Since: 2022 Committees: Human Capital; Nominating and Corporate Governance; M&A (Chair) Age: 52 Other Current Public Company Boards: None

 Mr. Krishnan has served as Executive Vice President and Chief Operating Officer of Emerson Electric Co. since 2021.
 Mr. Krishnan has extensive experience across Emerson's Automation Solutions and Commercial & Residential Solutions businesses.
 He joined Emerson in 1994 as a project engineer and held a number of management roles of increasing responsibility.
 He was named President of Climate Technologies in Asia in 2011, serving in Hong Kong.
 He returned to the United States as Vice President of Profit Planning and Perfect Execution in 2015, a role he held until 2016, when he became Group President of Flow Solutions.
 He was named Chief Operating Officer of Final Control in 2017 and became the Group President of Final Control later that year following the successful \$3.15 billion acquisition of Pentair's valves and controls business.
 As Chief Operating Officer of Emerson, Mr. Krishnan oversees global supply chain operations, information technology, strategic planning and corporate development.
-Mr. Krishnan has a bachelor's degree in metallurgical engineering from the Indian Institute of Technology, a master's degree in materials engineering from Rensselaer Polytechnic Institute and a master's degree in business administration from Xavier University.
+Mr. Krishnan has a bachelor's degree in materials engineering from Rensselaer Polytechnic Institute and a master's degree in business administration from Xavier University.